roguehistory/DIGH-HIST3812/content/en/building/cs-guidance.md

 ---

 8. Remember to address the goals for this exercise.
 The most important of these: the 'so what?', also known as the 'what's in it for me?'.

+---

+9. When its ready, you can submit it [here](https://forms.gle/RZH4o6H18L1sMBz88)